microsoft/hummingbird/benchmarks/trees/README.md

 # Trees Benchmarks

 This directory containg the scripts for benchamrking tree implementations.
-This script is configured to run _sklearn_ and compare it against _onnx-ml_, _pytorch_ and _torchscript_ (the last 2 using Hummingbird), for datasets [fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud), [year](https://archive.ics.uci.edu/ml/datasets/yearpredictionmsd), [covtype](https://archive.ics.uci.edu/ml/datasets/covertype), [epsilon](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html), [higgs](https://archive.ics.uci.edu/ml/datasets/HIGGS), and [airline](http://kt.ijs.si/elena_ikonomovska/data.html), and with batch of 10k.
+This script is configured to run _sklearn_ and compare it against _onnx-ml_, _pytorch_, _torchscript_, and _onnx_ (the last 3 using Hummingbird), for datasets [fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud), [year](https://archive.ics.uci.edu/ml/datasets/yearpredictionmsd), [covtype](https://archive.ics.uci.edu/ml/datasets/covertype), [epsilon](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html), [higgs](https://archive.ics.uci.edu/ml/datasets/HIGGS), and [airline](http://kt.ijs.si/elena_ikonomovska/data.html), and with batch of 10k.

 The scripts will automatically download datasets as needed using wget or the [Kaggle API](https://github.com/Kaggle/kaggle-api).
 To use the kaggle datasets you will need a valid kaggle account and API token.
 Please follow the instructions in the link to setup the Kaggle API.